Faria-Anjum/onlinesimrobi/README.md

-# Automated testing on scopes of onlinesim.robi.com.bd using Playwright-pytest
+# Automated testing on scopes of the Robi DA website (onlinesim.robi.com.bd) using Playwright-pytest
 ### Navigates to https://onlinesim.robi.com.bd and performs:

 + Case-defined tests on: